sdmix/itsmattallen.co.uk/blog/_posts/2013-06-19-xbox-one-update.md

 </ol>
 </div>
 <h2 class="ttheme  lower2  spacer1">What does this new update mean?</h2>
-<p class="spacer1">The update <a href="http://news.xbox.com/2013/06/update" target="_blank">on Wednesday</a> basically sets new policies for the Xbox One and brings it back in line with those of the Xbox 360.
+<p class="spacer1">The update <a href="http://news.xbox.com/2013/06/update" target="_blank">today</a> basically sets new policies for the Xbox One and brings it back in line with those of the Xbox 360.
 This means that the 24 hour online authentication checks are no more and they will not be giving third party developers and publishers the ability to restrict second hand sales.</p>
 <p class="spacer1">Microsoft also said the following:</p>
 <p class="spacer1  quote">“These changes will impact some of the scenarios we previously announced for Xbox One.
 The sharing of games will work as it does today, you will simply share the disc.
 Downloaded titles cannot be shared or resold.
 Also, similar to today, playing disc based games will require that the disc be in the tray.”</p>
 <p class="spacer1">This is the key part of the update that might end up being overlooked.
 In a nutshell, most of the awesome features I have stated above are now NOT going to be available to the Xbox One due to this reversal.
 This is a disappointing move and one which may appear to be a great move on the surface but deep down may hinder the experience of the console.
 It has changed a lot of core functionalities that I was looking forward to and means that the platform has actually become a lot more closed that it was appearing to be.
 Without the checks, none of the ‘Game Circles’ features will be available now for example.</p>